celinefatimamendoza/ECE2112_PA4/README.md

 **README file Version History**
 *September 12, 2026* - Published the repository and inserted some content into the README file.
 *September 17, 2026* - Published the Excel file and the `PA4.ipynb`.
+*September 18, 2026* - Completed the content for the README file.